Crochet Hooks 101: Everything You Need To Know

 What is the best crochet hook size for beginners?

 The best crochet hook size for beginners is anything from 5.0mm to 6.0mm.
-This size hook works well for a 4 – medium/worsted or 5 – bulky weight yarn.
+This size hook works well for category 3 – DK and 4 – worsted weight yarns.
 This combination of yarn and hook size means it will be easy to see your stitches and insert your hook into the right place.

 Are inexpensive crochet hooks worth it?